chunlinli/intdag/README.md

 This repository contains an implementation of the paper

-- Li, C., Shen, X., & Pan, W. (2022).
+- Li, C., Shen, X., & Pan, W. (2023).
 [Inference for a large directed acyclic graph with unspecified interventions](https://arxiv.org/abs/2110.03805).
-Submitted.
+Journal of Machine Learning Research.
 (A previous version was given the Student Paper Award, Conference on Statistical Learning and Data Science, ASA, May 2020)

 ## Installation